CAOTE: KV Cache Selection for LLMs via Attention Output Error-Based Token Eviction: Introduction

+Recent efforts to manage KV cache memory can be broadly categorized into training-based approaches \cite{zhang2023adaptive, xiaoefficient} and post-training methods.
+This work focuses on the latter, which operate under fixed memory budgets and dynamically evict tokens from the cache.
+Early post-training methods such as H2O \cite{zhang2024h2o} retain tokens with the highest cumulative attention scores, while subsequent approaches refine this strategy using variants of attention-based metrics \cite{oren2024transformers, li2024snapkv, tang2024quest, qin2025cake}.
+These methods exploit the sparsity of attention—where a small subset of tokens disproportionately influence the output—to preserve only the most salient cached entries.

-Typically, token importance is determined based on attention scores or, equivalently, attention weights, which measure the alignment between query and key tokens \cite{zhang2024h2o, oren2024transformers}.
-However, since the attention output is a linear combination of attention weights and value vectors, evicting tokens simply based on attention scores may lead to suboptimal decisions, as it does not consider the contribution of value vectors from the tokens to be evicted.
+A key limitation of existing eviction methods is their reliance solely on attention scores, which reflect the alignment between query and key tokens.
+However, the output of the self-attention layer—the attention output—is a weighted combination of these scores and the corresponding value tokens.
+Since this output directly influences the hidden state and ultimately the model's predictions, ignoring the contribution of value tokens can lead to suboptimal eviction decisions.

-In this paper, we propose \textit{CAOTE}, a post-training cache eviction method that seamlessly integrates eviction (attention) scores with value vectors by optimizing the eviction error, unlike recent methods, as shown in Table \ref{tab:overview_table}. \textit{CAOTE} offers flexibility by being applicable to any post-training eviction method and also includes an efficient counterpart.
-When combined with recent cache eviction methods \cite{zhang2024h2o, oren2024transformers, li2024snapkv}, we observe performance boost for all recent token eviction methods on a variety of downstream tasks: 16 tasks from LongBench, Needle-in-Haystack and Perplexity measurement tasks.
+In this paper, we propose \textit{CAOTE} (\textbf{C}ache Selection via \textbf{A}ttention \textbf{O}utput error-based \textbf{T}oken \textbf{E}viction), a post-training eviction method that directly computes the impact of each token on the attention output in closed form.
+Unlike prior approaches, \textit{CAOTE} integrates both key and value contributions to estimate the exact eviction error during generation as shown in Table \ref{tab:overview_table}.
+It is model-agnostic and can be applied as a meta-eviction strategy atop existing score-based methods.
+We also propose an efficient variant of \textit{CAOTE} suitable for deployment in constrained environments.

+Empirically, \textit{CAOTE} consistently improves performance across a diverse set of benchmarks, including 16 tasks from LongBench, Needle-in-Haystack retrieval, and perplexity evaluations.
+When combined with recent eviction strategies \cite{zhang2024h2o, oren2024transformers, li2024snapkv}, \textit{CAOTE} yields substantial gains in accuracy and efficiency.

 The paper is divided into the following sections: Section \ref{sec:background} discusses background for token eviction.
 Our main method is in Section \ref{sec:caote} which consists of \textit{CAOTE}.
 In Section \ref{sec:results}, we present experiments and results.
 Section \ref{section:related_work} consists related works and Section \ref{sec:conclusion} consists the conclusion.